MicrosoftDocs/patterns-practices/patterns-practices/guide/16-code-samples-using-the-prism-library-5.0-for-wpf.md

 -   Microsoft .NET Framework 4.5 (installed with Visual Studio 2012) or Microsoft .NET Framework 4.51.
 -   Microsoft Visual Studio 2012 Professional, Premium, or Ultimate editions or Microsoft Visual Studio 2013 Professional, Premium, or Ultimate editions.

+> [!NOTE]
-**Note:** Visual Studio 2013 Express Edition can be used to develop Prism applications using the Prism Library.
+> Visual Studio 2013 Express Edition can be used to develop Prism applications using the Prism Library.

 Optionally, you should consider also installing the following: